tewarid/tewarid.github.io/_posts/2010/2010-09-10-setup-a-free-voip-solution-using-freeswitch-and-x-lite.md

 tags:
 comments: true
 ---
+# Setup a free VoIP solution using FreeSWITCH and X-Lite

 [FreeSWITCH](https://freeswitch.com) is an alternative to the popular [Asterisk](https://www.asterisk.org/) VoIP solution.
 The advantage I see with FreeSWITCH is its ease of deployment on Windows, that is the only reason I decided to give it a quick whirl.
 I'll go through the steps required to [install](https://freeswitch.org/confluence/display/FREESWITCH/FreeSWITCH+First+Steps) FreeSWITCH and test it using the free [X-Lite](https://www.counterpath.com/x-lite/) VoIP client from CounterPath.
 I tested with X-Lite version 4, which has just been released, but version 3 should also work.